nathanpeterstone/SafeHaven/README.md

 ## Lambda Functions
 1)	Create **‘deeplens-facial-detection’** lambda function, selecting **Python 2.7**.
 The zip file included here should be uploaded.
 This function should run under the **AWSDeepLensLambdaRole**.

-N.B.
-This function may already have been created as part of the AWS DeepLens initial setup – if that is the case, upload the .zip file included here and publish a new version of the function
+_N.B.
+This function may already have been created as part of the AWS DeepLens initial setup – if that is the case, upload the .zip file included here and publish a new version of the function_

 a.
 Edit the ‘greengrassHelloWorld.py’ script, change the bucket names in lines 54 & 56 to be the S3 bucket you setup previously

-2)	Create ‘safe-haven-rekognition-image-upload’ lambda function, selecting Python 2.7.
+2)	Create **‘safe-haven-rekognition-image-upload’** lambda function, selecting **Python 2.7**.
 The zip file included here should be uploaded.
-This function should run under the LambdaRekognitionRole.
+This function should run under the **LambdaRekognitionRole**.

 a.
-Edit the ‘lambda_function.py’ script, change line 11 to be the DynamoDB table for the Rekognition Collection
+Edit the **‘lambda_function.py’** script, change line 11 to be the DynamoDB table for the Rekognition Collection

 b.
-Edit the ‘lambda_function.py’ script, change line 14 to be the Rekognition Collection name (as per the Rekognition setup)
+Edit the **‘lambda_function.py’** script, change line 14 to be the Rekognition Collection name (as per the Rekognition setup)

 c.
-Add a trigger from S3, using the bucket created earlier, the prefix ‘Rekognition-Images/’, Event Type ObjectCreated, Suffix jpg
+Add a trigger from **S3**, using the bucket created earlier, the prefix **‘Rekognition-Images/’**, Event Type **ObjectCreated**, Suffix **jpg**

-3)	Create ‘safe-haven-analyse-faces-function’ lambda function, selecting Python 2.7.
+3)	Create **‘safe-haven-analyse-faces-function’** lambda function, selecting **Python 2.7**.
 The zip file included here should be uploaded.
-This function should run under the LambdaRekognitionRole.
+This function should run under the **LambdaRekognitionRole**.

 a.
-Edit the ‘lambda_function.py’ script, change line 13 to be the Rekognition Collection name (as per the Rekognition setup)
+Edit the **‘lambda_function.py’** script, change line 13 to be the Rekognition Collection name (as per the Rekognition setup)

 b.
-Edit the ‘lambda_function.py’ script, change line 14 to be the DynamoDB table for the face detection history
+Edit the **‘lambda_function.py’** script, change line 14 to be the DynamoDB table for the face detection history

 c.
-Edit the ‘lambda_function.py’ script, change line 15 to be the DynamoDB table for the last person detected
+Edit the **‘lambda_function.py’** script, change line 15 to be the DynamoDB table for the last person detected

 d.
-Edit the ‘lambda_function.py’ script, change line 16 to be the SNS ARN
+Edit the **‘lambda_function.py’** script, change line 16 to be the SNS ARN

 e.
 Add the following Environment variables:

-i.	unknown_images_bucket            [This should be your S3 bucket name] ii.	unknown_images_folder           Unknown-Images
+---- i.	unknown_images_bucket            [This should be your S3 bucket name]

+---- ii.	unknown_images_folder           Unknown-Images

 f.
-Add a trigger from S3, using the bucket created earlier, the prefix ‘DeepLens/’, Event Type ObjectCreated, Suffix jpg
+Add a trigger from **S3**, using the bucket created earlier, the prefix **‘DeepLens/’**, Event Type **ObjectCreated**, Suffix **jpg**

 4)	Create ‘safe-haven-who-is-at-the-door-function’ lambda function, selecting Python 3.6.
 The zip file included here should be uploaded.
 This function should run under the DoorLambdaAlexaSkillRole.

-a.
+-- a.
 Add the following Environment variables:

-i.	unique_id           [Any value you want as it is not used] ii.	greeting_msg    Welcome to Safe Haven.
-Just ask me who is at the door. iii.	metrics_table    [DynamoDB table for the last person detected] iv.	intent_name     WhoIsAtTheDoor
+---- i.	unique_id           [Any value you want as it is not used]

+---- ii.	greeting_msg    Welcome to Safe Haven.
+Just ask me who is at the door.

+---- iii.	metrics_table    [DynamoDB table for the last person detected]

+---- iv.	intent_name     WhoIsAtTheDoor

-v.	slot_name          metric
+---- v.	slot_name          metric

-vi.	exit_msg             Thank you for using Safe Haven.
+---- vi.	exit_msg             Thank you for using Safe Haven.
 Have a nice day!

-b.
+-- b.
 Add a trigger from Alexa Skills Kit, entering your Alexa Skill Id where necessary